sakamies/filter-element/README.md

 A custom element for filtering a list of elements based on a form.

 No dependencies.
 No CSS necessary.
 Works with any type and any number of inputs.
-Less than 1k compressed.
+Less than 1k at best, about 4k as source.

 - [Progressive enhancement](#progressive-enhancement)
 - [Getting started](#getting-started)